grill/long-click/README.md

 Open With Long-Click
 ====================
+This script was written for the Firefox extension Greasemonkey and is also available at [userscripts.org](http://userscripts.org/scripts/show/136787).
 This script opens a link in a new tab in the background when it's clicked for a second.

 ============================================================================